 Suitable for psychotherapists, analysts, dreamworkers, spiritual directors, pastoral counselors, and others who work with dreams in professional settings.
 For interested participants, follow up meetings will be held monthly to do dreamwork.

-If interested, please send a note about (by mail, not email) or call the instructor to discuss your experience working with dreams and your hopes for what this program could provide.
+If interested, please send a note (by mail, not email) or call the instructor to describe your experience working with dreams and your hopes for what this program could provide.
 Participants are welcome to attend a single session but are encouraged to take the series.
-Readings relevant to each dreamwork method will be provided by mail, so plan to register several weeks in advance.
+Readings relevant to each dreamwork method will be provided by mail, so please register several weeks in advance.